sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 30
 ```

-We need to be careful when assigning variables; *e.g. if we define the `+` operator as a new variable, we will overwrite the actual `Base:.+` method, and will start getting all kinds of errors, additional to being extremely hard to debug*.
-We must keep reserved characters in mind, since Julia will not throw errors if we reassign them.
+We need to be careful when assigning variables; *e.g. if we define the `+` operator as a new variable, we will overwrite the actual `Base:.+` method and start getting all kinds of errors, additional to being extremely hard to debug*.
+We must remember reserved characters since Julia will not throw errors if we reassign them.

 If we messed up and assigned a reserved name to a variable, we can reset it to its Base method: